On the emergence of the Lorentzian metric structure of space-time in general relativity: Conclusion and outlook: dicing around a black hole

 \section{Conclusion and outlook: dicing around a black hole}

-In this paper we have exhibited an argument to support the utilization of Lorentzian metrics in general relativity, despite the known physical and mathematical problems related with the inconvenient signature of these type of metrics.
-However to close we would like to call attention to a strong theoretical limitation of our approach related with the unambigouos extendibility of the concept of probability to space-times possessing complicated causal structures \cite{sau}.
+In the previous sections we have exhibited an argument to support the utilization of Lorentzian metrics at least in {\it ordinary} macroscopic situations in general relativity, despite the known physical and mathematical problems related with the inconvenient signature of these type of metrics.
+In this closing section we make couple of general remarks and clarifications.

+First let us make a comparison of our approach with the causal set theory program (cf. \cite{hug-wut} for a recent survey).
+The general aim of the latter program is to obtain the whole space-time structure of classical general relativity or even quantum gravity from very first principles such as elementary causal relations on plain sets.
+Our aim here is however less ambitious: upon accepting that physical happenings in {\it ordinary} macroscopic situations already appear in a continual structure mathematically modeled by a smooth manifold (cf. the {\it Hauptvermutung} in \cite[Subsection 4.1.4]{hug-wut}), we simply ask why Lorentzian and not Riemannian its geometric structure is?
+Therefore in our opinion the problem-setting here is closer to {\it e.g.} \cite{lan1,lan3} or \cite[Chapters 6-8]{cal} than to that summarized in \cite[Chapters 3-4]{hug-wut}.